Plans for Arran and Cumbrae

 With the introduction of the Islands (Scotland) Act 2018 (the ‘Act’) and the National Islands Plan (NIP), which sets out how Scottish Government, local authorities and other public agencies will work to improve outcomes for island communities, we identified an opportunity to test new ways of working across island communities and businesses, local government, Scottish Government (SG), community planning partners and Highlands and Islands Enterprise (HIE) to deliver the ambitious objectives outlined in the Act and NIP, as well as to provide national and international learning.

-We are participating in an ambitious three-year Islands Recovery and Renewal Pilot in partnership with the Scottish Government and Highlands and Islands Enterprise to support an inclusive and green economic recovery and renewal of North Ayrshire’s island communities in line with their unique needs.
-The pilot project is aligned to the delivery of the National Islands Plan and Community Wealth Building (CWB) principles.
+We are participating in an ambitious 3 year Islands Recovery and Renewal Pilot in partnership with the SG and HIE to support an inclusive and green economic recovery and renewal of North Ayrshire’s island communities in line with their unique needs.
+The pilot project is aligned to the delivery of the NIP and Community Wealth Building (CWB) principles.